 The Chow Chow is certainly one of the more exotic dog breeds.
 The Chow has a leonine appearance and its mouth and tongue are blue to black in color.
+They also resemble a very cute teddy bear.
 This proud and serious-looking breed walks with a stiff-legged gait due to the lack of angulation in the rear legs.

 The Chow’s small erect ears are carried well forward giving this breed a frowning expression.
 There are two varieties of Chows both with double coats – The Rough variety and the rarer Smooth variety.
 The Rough or long-haired variety Chow has a thick, long and dense outer coat that sticks out from the body.

 The Chow’s undercoat is soft and woolly.
 This variety of Chow has a ruff around its head and neck with a well feathered tail.
 The rarer Smooth variety Chow has a hard, short, harsh and dense outer coat with a definite undercoat.

 The most common Chow colors are red and black with cinnamon and blue also prevalent.
 Male Chows stand 19 to 21 inches and female Chows 18 to 20 inches at shoulder height.
 Chows weigh from 50 to 70 pounds.

 Chow Chows belong to the American Kennel Club (AKC) Non-Sporting Dog Group.

 In northern China, Chows were used for hunting, herding and guarding but were also bred as a source of food and fur.
 Chow Chows were ranked 61st out of 154 dog breeds in 2004 AKC registrations.

 Temperament of a Chow Chows

 Chows are aloof and independent and are reserved and even unfriendly to everybody but their owner.
 The Chow while totally devoted to its master is not affectionate and is reluctant to play games.
 Chows are not very good dogs with children and can be very aggressive toward strange animals.